-- You'll get much less than the market value of the stake in your property that you part with, because of your right to continue living there whilst payday for the plan provider may be many years away - If you die soon after starting a plan, you could have sold off (part of) your home at a fraction of market value, though some schemes make a rebate if you die within a certain time - The government Money Advice Service says: 'Home reversion plans are highrisk products.
+- You'll get much less than the market value of the stake in your property that you part with, because of your right to continue living there whilst payday for the plan provider may be many years away - If you die soon after starting a plan, you could have sold off (part of) your home at a fraction of market value, though some schemes make a rebate if you die within a certain time - The government Money Advice Service states, 'Home reversion plans are high-risk products.
 They could have major implications for tax, benefits, inheritance and your long-term financial planning.'

-EQUITY RELEASE STANDARDS Equity release advisers must be qualified by examination and Equity Release Council standards require plans to have the following features unless clearly stated otherwise: - A 'no negative equity' guarantee, so the debt can't exceed a property's value - Optional repayment allowed at any time (early repayment charges may apply) - Freedom to move home and transfer the plan - For lifetime mortgages, interest rates must be fixed or if variable, must be capped for life - Able to remain in the property for life or until you go into long-term care.
+EQUITY RELEASE STANDARDS

+Equity release advisers must be qualified by examination and Equity Release Council standards require plans to have the following features unless clearly stated otherwise:

+• For lifetime mortgages the rate must be fixed for each release or, if variable, the rate must be capped for the life of the loan